Applicants are notified of the outcome of their application within approximately 72 hours of the interview.

 We work with you to find the best place for you to train.
 We aim to let you know your placement school as part of your offer of a training place or very soon after.
 In deciding where to place you we take into consideration where you live (or will be living when the course starts) and whether you can drive as well as ensuring the placement school can provide the best environment to meet your training needs.
 Please be aware that you will need to meet staff from the proposed placement school either virtually or in person, and both parties need to be happy before the placement can be confirmed.

 Subject Knowledge Enhancement

-> As mentioned above, Subject Knowledge Enhancement (SKE) courses and their associated funding are currently under Government review until January 2021.
-They have previously been available in the following subjects: Maths, the Sciences, Computing, Languages, Design & Technology, English, RE and Geography.
-SKE courses were funded by the NCTL and could be mostly done online.
+As mentioned above, Subject Knowledge Enhancement (SKE) courses and their associated funding are currently under Government review.
+In 2021 they have been available the following subjects: Maths, the Sciences, Computing, Languages, Design & Technology, English, RE and Geography.
+Some SKE courses are funded by the NCTL and can be mostly done online.

-> Following the DfE review, available SKE and funding may be limited although we believe that some knowledge enhancement courses, known as Subject Consolidation for Teaching courses, could be self funded.
+Following the DfE review, available SKE and funding may be limited although we believe that some knowledge enhancement courses, known as Subject Consolidation for Teaching courses, could be self funded.
 We will always ask our trainees to complete some form of subject knowledge enhancement where their degree does not match the subject that they are wishing to teach or where more than 10 years have passed since the degree was completed.
 We will discuss the appropriate length of the course with you and you are free to choose your own SKE provider, subject to our approval.

 All successful candidates will be required to apply for and receive a satisfactory Enhanced Disclosure and Barring Service certificate.
 This process will take place in June prior to starting the ITT course in September.